Latest Posts

 11. Mexican Alligator Lizards Are Occasionally Confused For Mixtecan Arboreal Alligator Lizards

 The Mexican alligator lizard (Abronia graminea) is sometimes mistaken for the Mixtecan arboreal alligator lizard (Abronia mixteca).
-The two species not only have similar sounding names, but they can both be found in Oaxaca state in Mexico, and have similar appearances with their long green slender bodies.
+The two species not only have similar sounding names, but they can both be found in Oaxaca state in Mexico and have similar appearances with their long green slender bodies.
 The Mixtecan arboreal alligator lizard appears to have larger scales under its chin, and some of these lizards may have black markings on their backs and heads.
 Mexican alligator lizards have a more distinct white or yellow ring around their eyes.

 Enjoy this article?
 Share it with your friends using the links below!
 Also, leave a comment below and let us know what you think.
 Thanks for reading!